SPAAM-community/spaam-community.github.io/spaam2/programme.md

 that an open discussion on these issues will serve as a guide towards towards more robust and reproducible analysis in future research

 **Icebreaker 2 mini-abstract** _Improving authentication tools of ancient microbiomes_ In this presentation, I will discuss alternative ways of performing authentication analysis in ancient metagenomics data.
 Specifically, with low amounts of aDNA and a lack of good quality refernce genome, there is a need for going beyond traditional alignment and deamination pattern approaches, when addressing authenticity of each individual sequence.
 I will discuss how Machine and Deep Learning algorithms could help to infer authenticity of individual ancient metagenomics sequences in a reference genome free manner.

-**Icebreaker 4 mini-abstract**: _Defining standards in metadata reporting for ancient metagenomics_ Abstract TBC
+**Icebreaker 4 mini-abstract**: _Towards standards in metadata reporting in ancient metagenomic studies: experiences from AncientMetagenomeDir_ One of the first and last part of most ancient metagenomic studies is to gathering or reporting basic metadata about samples and their sequences.
+A recent SPAAM community project established AncientMetagenomeDir, a comprehensive but lightwieght collection of lists of all published ancient metagenomic and microbial genome samples.
+In this icebreaker I will cover the challenges encountered during this data scraping exercise, and introduce one possible proposal to improving metadata reporting in our field.

 **Icebreaker 5 mini-abstract** _Ethics in ancient pathogen genomics_ The
 emergence of biological and historical interpretations through ancient DNA